 Between April 2009 and Sept.
 2013, PetSmart imported and attempted to sell an estimated 127,500 Grreat Choice and Top Fin-brand bowls, which contained a defect that caused them to easily break and shatter.

 The CPSC noted that despite receiving complaints from consumers about the shatter risks of the fish bowls as early as Aug.
 2011, PetSmart did not report the defective products until Jan.
 2014.

 When the pet supply company initially issued the recall in April 2014, it reported selling approximately 10,200 fish bowls between Feb. and Sept.
 2013.
 However, CPSC investigators later discovered that nearly 91,500 defective bowls had been sold since March 2010, leading to an expanded recall in Nov.
 2015.

 When PetSmart filed the 2014 report with the CPSC, the federal agency had received 19 reports of fish bowls breaking, cracking or shattering during normal use.
-At least 12 consumers reported severe injuries, including lacerations that required stitches and further surgery.
+At least 12 consumers reported suffering a severe injury, including lacerations that required stitches and further surgery.
 By the time the expanded recall was announced, the number of reported incidences had grown to 32, according to the CPSC.